PriyanshuGarg15/KIETASSIGNMENT-SUBMISSION/README.md

 The code for test by POSSIST

 I am completely new to thing like BlockChain and as I have a web developer profile, I somehow lacks code playing skills.
 I know some but not like pro.
+I have tried my best
 So,
 1. I have uploaded the code that can be used to insert nodes in the Tree.
 2. The genesis node will be created, if tree is empty or newly created.